This is the multi-page printable view of this section. Click here to print.

 6. Click the Yes, Create button.

-The Subnet is created.
+The subnet is created.

 4 - Finalizing the Installation of Protegrity Appliance on the Instance

-When you install the appliance, it generates multiple security identifiers such as, keys, certificates, secrets, passwords, and so on.
+When you install the ESA appliance, it generates multiple security identifiers such as, keys, certificates, secrets, passwords, and so on.
 These identifiers ensure that sensitive data is unique between two appliances in a network.
 When you receive a Protegrity appliance image, the identifiers are generated with certain values.
 If you use the security identifiers without changing their values, then security is compromised and the system might be vulnerable to attacks.

 Rotating Appliance OS keys to finalize installation